jeffskinnerbox/ubuntu-headless/README.md

 >This makes it possible to use exactly the same system for development which you then create in production.

 ## Step 0: Purge Old Box
-If this isn't the first time you built this box and your rebuilding it, most likely you want to purge the old box.
+If this isn't the first time you built this box and your are rebuilding it, most likely you want to purge the old box.
 Your can do this as follows: